JunPritsker/QCHack2022/README.md

 9. Inventory selection and combat will continue in a turn based manner until the player or CPU dies

 ## Members
-Jun Pritsker
+Jun Pritsker @JunPritsker
-Austin Choi
+Austin Choi @CAholder
-Evan Burnham
+Evan Burnham @emb396